ONDC-Official/developer-docs/registry/Onboarding of Participants.md

 5. Develop and host /on_subscribe : ``    https://<YourDomain>/<YourCallBackURL>/on_subscribe``
 6. Refer for Request Body and Response ``https://app.swaggerhub.com/apis-docs/ONDC/ONDC-Registry-Onboarding/2.0.5#/ONDC%20Network%20Participant%20Onboarding/post_subscriber_url_on_subscribe ``
 7. Generate Signing Key Pair - signing_public_key and signing_private_key
-8. Generate Encryption Key Pair - encryption_public_key and encryption_private_key
+8. Generate Encryption Key Pair - encryption_public_key and encryption_private_key (Reference utilities here: https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/signing_and_verification)
 9. Generate Unique Request ID (request_id).
 It should be unique for a Network Participant.
 It can be in any format.
 For example - it can be UUID or a simple number or alphanumeric format.
 10. Generate SIGNED_UNIQUE_REQ_ID => ( Sign request_id using signing_private_key generated in step 6 )
 11. Create ``ondc-site-verification.html`` and place it at subscriber_id by adding SIGNED_UNIQUE_REQ_ID generated in step 9.
 Registry shall check existence of ondc-site-verification.html at